 - Flank discomfort – 19 to 32%

 - Bloody urination – 25%

 Good news is all stent-related symptoms will be disappeared when we remove the ureteral stent.
-If you have any questions on the ureteral stent, you can discuss with your trusted urologist.
+If you have any questions on the ureteral stent, you can discuss with your trusted urologist or would be honor if you text me.
 See you in next article!